 Warzone's Anti-Material Rifle is exactly that.
 With its unique explosive and thermite round attachments, it can lay waste to a vehicle in just a few shots.
 But against players, the Rytec falls short compared to the other bolt-action snipers.

 The trouble with the Rytec is that the thermite and explosive rounds enormously reduce your bullet velocity, meaning it's extremely difficult to land shots at long ranges against players.
 But without these rounds, it's simply a sub-par sniper rifle with extremely high recoil between shots.
 You can minimise this recoil with the right combo of attachments, but then your ADS speed will be utterly awful.
-It gets to the point where you'd just be so much better off with an HDR.
+It gets to the point where you'd just be so much better off with almost anything else.

-The Dragunov is a formidable weapon, but more so in standard Modern Warfare than Warzone, thanks the latter's inflated health pools.
-Far outstripping its fellow sniper rifles in the fire rate department (including the other semi-auto sniper in this category, the new Rytec AMR), the fact remains that the Dragunov is incapable of incapacitating a fully armoured enemy with a single shot, which makes it far less potent a threat-neutralizer than the HDR or the AX-50.
+The Dragunov is probably a formidable weapon in real life, it’s absolutely pointless in Warzone.
+Sure, it beats its fellow sniper rifles in the fire rate department, but the fact remains that the Dragunov is incapable of incapacitating a fully armoured enemy with a single shot, which makes it far less potent a threat-neutralizer than the HDR or the AX-50.

 And there you have it!
 Hopefully now you're a master of the Warzone Sniper Rifles arsenal, and you're ready to put your newfound knowledge to the test.
 But in case you're still hungering for tips and stats, be sure to check out our other Warzone guides.
 We have all the best bangers you can play in your car with Warzone's war tracks, and if you're after something a bit closer range, check out our best MAC-10 class.